-A great PPC agency is an indispensable asset to a law firm’s marketing strategy.
+A great PPC agency is an indispensable asset to a law firm’s digital marketing strategy.
 In order to ensure that your money is being put to good use and resulting in growth for the company, it’s essential to ask the question: Is my PPC agency keeping track of our company quality score?

 Quality scores are one of the largest factors Google uses to determine which ads should be shown and what position they will be in.
 The most recent change by Google regarding quality scores occurred in September 2016.
 This update resulted in keywords that had insufficient data or a slim research history to now receive a null quality score.